Rail Clearways Program: Clearway 2: Bankstown

-After the Airport Line opened in May 2000, most trains from the East Hills line used the new line to approach the city, easing congestion on the older line between Sydenham and Erskineville, where tracks are shared with Bankstown Line services.
-Under the programme, new dedicated tracks for the Bankstown Line between Sydenham and Erskineville were to be constructed to the west of the existing four tracks to allow express East Hills Line trains from Clearway 3 to again run via Sydenham.
-The Airport Line would be served by all-stops East Hills Line trains from Clearway 4.
+After the Airport line opened in May 2000, most trains from the East Hills line used the new line to approach the city.
+This eased congestion on the older line between Sydenham and Erskineville, where tracks were shared with services from the Bankstown line.
+Under the programme, new dedicated tracks for the Bankstown line between Sydenham and Erskineville were to be constructed to the west of the existing four tracks to allow express East Hills line trains from Clearway 3 to again run via Sydenham.
+The Airport line would be served by all-stops East Hills Line trains from Clearway 4.

-St. Peters and Erskineville railway stations were expected to continue to be served by the Bankstown Line.
-This would have required platforms—partially completed in the 1970s from the Eastern Suburbs Line construction—to have been activated at these two stations.
-The works were cancelled in November 2008, and the plan for frequent operation of express East Hills Line services via Sydenham was abandoned.
+St Peters and Erskineville railway stations were expected to continue to be served by the Bankstown line.
+This would have required platforms—partially completed in the 1970s from the Eastern Suburbs line construction—to have been activated at these two stations.
+The works were cancelled in November 2008, and the plan for frequent operation of express East Hills line services via Sydenham was abandoned.

-A second Bankstown Line project involved the construction of a new turn-back platform at Lidcombe, separating the Bankstown Line's operations from the former Inner West Line (later part of the Airport, Inner West & South Line).
-This works in concert with the Homebush turn-back project, which provides a terminating point for all stations trains on the Airport, Inner West & South Line.
+A second Bankstown line project involved the construction of a new turn-back platform at Lidcombe, separating the Bankstown line's operations from trains on the Main Suburban line.
+This worked in concert with the Homebush turn-back project, which provided a terminating point for all stations Inner West Line services on the Main Suburban.
 This separation was enacted in the October 2013 timetable.
-The turn-back platform at Lidcombe was also marked in 2012 as a terminal for Sydney Metro Southwest, with original plans to convert the Bankstown Line through to Lidcombe and Cabramatta into rapid transit.
-This plan has since been altered to have Bankstown as the terminus of the Metro line.
+The turn-back platform at Lidcombe was also marked in 2012 as a terminal for Sydney Metro Southwest, with original plans to convert the Bankstown line through to Lidcombe and Cabramatta into rapid transit.
+This plan has since been altered to have Bankstown as the terminus of the metro line.